 These scholarships are awarded by each graduate program to high-achieving, matriculated students continuing on into the second year or greater in their program.

-This scholarship is awarded on a competitive basis to new master’s applicants who are out-of-state or international.
+This scholarship is awarded on a competitive basis to new, domestic master’s applicants who are out-of-state.
 The scholarship covers the tuition cost differential between in-state and out-of-state tuition full-time students taking up to 12 credits per semester for up to 4 sequential semesters (2 academic years, fall and spring semesters only).
 Students are nominated by each department.

 One Presidential Fellowship will be awarded to an incoming graduate student in a doctoral program selected for a TA/GA position in the 2016-2017 academic year.
 This award carries a stipend of $15,000 per year and may be renewed up to three years.
 Exceptional candidates are nominated by their Program Director for consideration.